 The best thing that you can do if you’re thinking of looking for a new VoIP provider is to do your research.
 Look online at multiple providers, research using a platform like GoneVoIP.
 Get Free Quotes from various providers.
 Talk to product experts at each company to get information specific to your company’s needs.

 Secondly, don’t just focus on price.
 There will always be a ridiculously cheap option but most of the time it’s too good to be true.
 When looking at the costs of different providers, think of what you’re getting as part of the price.
 Does this include unlimited support?
 Integrations with other SaaS tools that your company probably already uses, like Salesforce and Slack?
 What about easy moves, adds, and changes (MACs)?
 Do you have to pay for every single time your employees call your VoIP provider’s Tech Support or are all included?

 Even if you’re not sure if you can switch VoIP phone providers, it could be beneficial to book a demo with one of our Product Experts here at Versature.
-There’s no strings attached, and we’re here as a point of contact in case you have any questions further down the line.
+There are no strings attached, and we’re here as a point of contact in case you have any questions further down the line.